rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 If you are working on the standard library, you probably don't need to build the compiler unless you are planning to use a recently added nightly feature.
-Instead, you can just build stage 0, which uses the current beta compiler.
+Instead, you can just build using the bootstrap compiler.

 ```bash
 ./x.py build --stage 0 library/std